DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

 Offers an SLA of 99.9% service availability.
 Supports Static Routes or Dynamic Routes (with the use of a Cloud Router).
 Suppports IKEv1 and IKEv2 (Internet Key Exchange) using a shared secret (IKE preshared key).

-Cloud VPN traffic with either traverse the public internet of can use a direct peering line to Google's Network (Cloud Interconnect).
+Cloud VPN traffic will either traverse the public internet or can use a direct peering line to Google's Network (Cloud Interconnect).

 Each _Cloud VPN_ can support up to 3 Gbs when traffic is traversing a direct pering link, or 1.5 Gps when its traversing over the public internet.